rbourgeois33/heat-equation-hpc-tools/README.md

 * `. ../../install_pdi/share/pdi/env.bash`
 * `cd heat_diffusion/`

-Note: this assumes that we are using PDI to handle I/O with the hdf5 library
+Note: this assumes that we are using PDI to handle I/O with the hdf5 library.

 ### Else, just re-load PDI
 * `. path_to_pdi_install/share/pdi/env.bash`